debastiani-dev/cnv/README.md

 ## Deployment

 ### Environments
-The project has three deployment environments defined in the Makefile:
+The project has two deployment environments defined in the Makefile:
-- `sdb` = Sandbox
 - `hom` = Staging (Homologation)
 - `prd` = Production